phoboxhq/phobox/README.md

 ## Importing new pictures
 Phobox reads the _phobox/import/_ directory inside your specified picture directory.
 Each new readable picture will be processed.
 Phobox moves the files to the configured directory (if EXIF data exists) and creates thumbnails for a faster display on remote devices.
+Additionally you can define another watch directory to listen for new files (maybe a ssh or remote directory).

+For small number of files you can use a upload function in the phobox front-end or the drag-and-drop area of the phobox window.

 # Features
  - Automatic picture organization